gauravleo40/Data-Science-Content-for-beginners/Python Programming/05 Fundamental Concepts Learned.md

 Area of the rectangle is 15
 ```

-Notice how the `print()` function joined the text and the value together in the output.
+Notice how the `print()` function joined the text and the variable value together in the output.

 > 📌 **Tip:**
 > If you want even more control over formatting the output, there are additional ways to customize it, but for now, simple commas work beautifully!